QUASI-DEV/www/md/faq.md

 ### What's a 51% attack, and how do you prevent it?

-If someone was to acquire 51% of the DAO tokens, they could vote themselves as the Service Provider, and then send 100% of the funds to their own account.
-In order to prevent this, the DAO is able to split itself proportionally to the vote results, leaving the attacker with their funds and the rest of the participants in control of their own.
-Because of this mechanism renders the attack unprofitable, there is no incentive to execute it.
+In the old DAO model, if someone was to acquire 51% of the DAO tokens, they could vote themselves as the Service Provider, and then send 100% of the funds to their own account.
+In order to prevent this, the DAO is able to split itself proportionally to the vote results, leaving the attacker with their funds and the rest of the participants in control of their own funds.
+Because of this mechanism renders the attack unprofitable, so there is no incentive to execute it.

 ### Why is there only a single Service Provider at any given time?

 For safety reasons.
-In order to prevent a 51% attack, we needed to introduce the rule that the DAO may split up in case there is no mutual agreement on a selecting a Service Provider, which in turn removes any incentive to even attempt to bring about such an attack.
+In order to prevent a 51% attack, we needed to introduce the rule that the DAO may split in case there is no mutual agreement on a selecting a Service Provider, which in turn removes any incentive to even attempt to bring about such an attack.
 Having room for more than a single Service Provider would negate this fail-safe.
+The DAO can still send funds directly to other parties, but only to parties that the Service Provider has verified and added to the whitelist.

 ### Why did you choose to abstract the operational parameters of the DAO?

-You might wonder why the operational parameters of the DAO have been abstracted as part of a series of smart contract between the DAO and its Service Provider.
+You might wonder why the operational parameters of the DAO have been abstracted as part of a series of smart contracts between the DAO and its Service Provider.
 This is because the DAO will hold 100% of its funds from day one and had to be made immutable code-wise, while at the same time needed to retain enough flexibility to hire and fire Service Providers.

 Using this model we are able to guarantee that the core DAO code itself (the part that holds the funds) will rarely, if ever need to be updated.
 To keep adapting rapidly to market changes, the DAO will vote on proposals and could even change Service Providers.
-This means the DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also completely change business models if needed.
+This means the DAO will still be able to not only affect the operational parameters of its relationships with suppliers, but also completely change business models if desired.